florist-notes/nasa_stf/README.md

 `Awareness and Safety:`

-- <b>Awareness:</b> The map visualizes all the fire hazards in real time with predicted spread directions, generates risk factor predictions and severity of current wildfire.
-If subscribed, our solution also generates alerts for users within a certain range of the origin of the fire.
+- <b>Awareness:</b> The map visualizes all the fire hazards 🟥 in real time with predicted spread directions 🟨, generates risk factor predictions and severity of current wildfire.
+If subscribed, our platform generates alerts for users within a certain range of the origin of the fire.

 - <b>Safety and Optimal Path:</b> We find the most optimal path from the current location (near wildfire) to a safety location (relief camp etc) via optimal Machine Learning Algorithms.
 We process mobility data of the region and give insights in the map on crowded streets, risk score etc. We also embed Augmented Reality with AR.js into our solution to help visualize directions better when people are in a state of panic (often in the case of wildfire).